We believe in endless possibilities.

 “Tremplin” is the French word for “springboard” or “stepping stones”.
 This model of service delivery was originally designed for the needs of Centre Jules-Léger Consortium graduates and the desires of their families.
 This program is offered in both English and French.

-Tremplin is a blend of our residential and community services programs, focusing on community involvement during the day while allowing for each participant to return to their family home on a nightly basis.
+Tremplin is a blend of our supported living and community services programs, focusing on community involvement during the day while allowing for each participant to return to their family home on a nightly basis.
 This program also provides the family with predetermined respite support throughout the year.
-Tremplin is ideal for individuals whose families prefer for their loved ones to retain the stability of remaining at home, while being able to thrive in a community program during the day, allowing them to exercise their independence.
+Tremplin is ideal for people whose families prefer for their loved ones to retain the stability of remaining at home, while being able to thrive in a community program during the day, allowing them to exercise their independence.

 Supported Independent Living (SIL)

-Individuals supported through Supported Independent Living (SIL) book support staff for assistance with things like attending or setting up medical or dental appointments, community programs, work/volunteer placements and more.
+People supported through Supported Independent Living (SIL) book support staff for assistance with things like attending or setting up medical or dental appointments, community programs, work/volunteer placements and more.
 Support is also available with setting up technology devices (Computers, Skype, lighting systems, bed shakers, etc.) to meet their accessibility needs.

 Long Term Care